Luca-Menghini/ESMscales-workplaceStress/README.md

 Below, we list and describe the full set of supplementary materials.

 ## Supplementary materials
 - `S1_PowerAnalysis`: Reproducible R code&sup1; and generated **[full report](https://Luca-Menghini.github.io/ESMscales-workplaceStress/S1_PowerAnalysis/S1_powerAnalysis_fullReport.html)** of the a priori power analysis of the multilevel confirmatory factor analysis used to evaluate the factor structure of the three scales.
 A more synthetic PDF report is [available at this link](https://Luca-Menghini.github.io/ESMscales-workplaceStress/S1_PowerAnalysis/S1_powerAnalysis_shortReport.pdf).
-Note that the chunks of R code in the first part of the Rmd script are set with `eval = FALSE` to save computational time while generating the report.
-To reproduce the full report, set `eval = TRUE` or contact the first author to obtain the `TDS_PARAMETERS.RData`, `TCS_PARAMETERS.RData`, and `MDMQ_PARAMETERS.RData` files (too large to be shared here).

 - `S2_dataProcessing`: R code and generated **[full report](https://Luca-Menghini.github.io/ESMscales-workplaceStress/S2_dataProcessing/S2_dataProcessing_report.html)** of the data pre-processing steps implemented to aggregate and recode single raw data files into the processed data `S5`.
 In compliance with the GDPR, only processed data without participants' personal information are publicly available, and they can be used to reproduce the `S3` outcomes.